 Many strands of public and international legal theory have long addressed this problem, but few of them have explicitly brought these three types of institutions under a single, comprehensive conceptual umbrella.
 Moreover, the available theories differ in ideological, normative, and methodological terms, thus generating within international theoretical discourses an inner fragmentation that ultimately jeopardizes their common goals.
 Finally, few authors have employed the theoretical toolkit provided by legal institutionalist thinking.
 That line of thought dates back to the works of French, Italian, and Scottish authors, but has largely been forgotten in international institutional law.

-Against this background, the research project “Transnational Institutionalism” aims to pull the strings of the theoretical and conceptual fragments together.
-In analytical terms, it investigates the three main collective actors/institutions of legal globalisation (international organisations, networks, transnational enterprises) as part of one and the same factual developments.
-The three groups of actors are therefore addressed with one single legal-theoretical approach.
+Against this background, the research project “Transnational Institutionalism” aimed to pull the strings of the theoretical and conceptual fragments together.
+In analytical terms, it investigated the three main collective actors/institutions of legal globalisation (international organisations, networks, transnational enterprises) as part of one and the same factual developments.
+The three groups of actors were therefore addressed with one single legal-theoretical approach.
 This should ultimately contribute – analytically – to their better understanding/framing; and – normatively – to the establishment of legal constraints better suited to their nature.